Texas heat-related deaths reached a two-decade high in 2022 amid extreme temperatures

 Heat-related deaths in Texas last year reached a new high for this century amid a sharp rise in migrant deaths and soaring temperatures enhanced by climate change, according to a Texas Tribune analysis of state data going back to 1999.

 In 2022, Texas saw its second-hottest summer on record during the state’s worst drought in more than a decade, according to data provided by state Climatologist John Nielsen-Gammon.
 Climate change has increased the risk for extreme temperatures across Texas, causing higher overall temperatures and summer heat that starts earlier in the spring and lasts longer into the fall — and makes people more likely to experience heat exhaustion and heatstroke.

-Just under half of heat-related deaths in Texas last year, 133, were “non-residents.”
+In addition, more than half of heat-related deaths in Texas last year, 142, were “non-residents.”